swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-1-run-a-simple-ml-experiment-with-jupyter-notebook.md

 jupyter-lab notebook.ipynb
 ```

-A browser window should open with the Jupyter Notebook.
+A browser window should open with the Jupyter Notebook at <http://localhost:8888/lab/tree/notebook.ipynb>.

-You may notice all the previous outputs from the notebook are still present.
+You may notice all the previous outputs from the notebook might still be present.
 This is because the notebook was not cleared before being shared with you.
 This
 can be useful to see the results of previous runs.